Stem cells treatment for MND

 MND disorders are a family of conditions, and there are several classifications of motor neuron diseases depending on the patient’s symptoms and underlying causes, including:

-- Amyotrophic lateral sclerosis (ALS) – ALS is the most well-known type of neurological disorder in the MND family.
+• Amyotrophic lateral sclerosis (ALS) – ALS is the most well-known type of neurological disorder in the MND family.
 Famous cases of people with MND include Stephen Hawking, David Niven, and Lou Gehrig, who had Bulbar ALS.
 This sporadic disease affects the muscles of the legs, arms, respiratory system, and mouth.
-Incidence rates for ALS are higher in men and women ages 50 and up.
+Incidence rates for ALS are higher in men and women aged 50 and up.

-- Progressive Bulbar Palsy (PBP) is a type of MND that affects the brain stem region.
-Patients diagnosed with ALS can also have progressive bulbar palsy (bulbar als,) and PBP symptoms include frequent choking, difficulty eating, speaking, or swallowing.
+• Progressive Bulbar Palsy (PBP) is a type of MND that affects the brainstem.
+Patients diagnosed with ALS can also have progressive bulbar palsy (bulbar ALS), and PBP symptoms include frequent choking, difficulty eating, speaking, or swallowing.

 Signs & Symptoms of Motor Neuron Disease

-Early symptoms of MND often affect specific areas in the body before they eventually spread to other places.
-Early diagnosis is critical to managing this condition and improving overall survival, so visiting a neurologist after any early symptoms is essential.
-There are typically three stages of MND including early, middle, and advanced (terminal MND)
+Early symptoms of MND often affect specific areas of the body before spreading to other areas.
+Early diagnosis is critical to managing this condition and improving overall survival, so visiting a neurologist at the first sign of symptoms is essential.
+There are typically three stages of MND, including early, middle, and advanced (terminal MND)

 Early-stage symptoms of MND are often confused with other types of unrelated neurological disorders, and the diagnosis is frequently changed after further testing.
-The initial signs and warning signals of MND depend upon where the disease manifests first.
-Typical symptoms for patients with onset MND are in the mouth ( bulbar) region, arms, legs, or lungs (respiratory system).
+The initial signs and warning signs of MND depend on where the disease first manifests.
+Typical symptoms of MND onset are in the mouth (bulbar region), arms, legs, or lungs (respiratory system).

-- Lack of oxygen causing poor sleep or waking up with a headache
+• Lack of oxygen causes poor sleep or waking up with a headache

-As MND gets more advanced, the symptoms get more noticeable after several functions in the body are affected.
+As MND progresses, symptoms become more noticeable as more body functions are affected.

 Symptoms of MND Stage 2 include:

-- Worsening of speech as muscles in the throat area and mouth become weak
+• Worsening of speech as muscles in the throat and mouth become weak

 Some secondary symptoms of advancing MND can include depression, persistent anxiety, and insomnia.

 Symptoms of Advanced Stage MND (End-stage) – As the neurodegenerative effect worsens eventually, the patients are unable to eat, move, or breathe without assistance.
-At this stage, options are minimal and stem cell therapy is likely not an option once the attacks have researched a phase of increasing body paralysis where patients cannot function without supportive care.
+At this stage, options are minimal, and stem cell therapy is likely not an option once the attacks have progressed to a phase of increasing body paralysis, where patients cannot function without supportive care.
 Respiratory failure is typically the most common complication of MND that leads to patient death.
 In contrast, others become unconscious or fall into a deep sleep from which they can pass peacefully.

 MND is diagnosed when the motor neurons (nerve cells) in the spine and brain lose their function.
-Although a lot of research has been the underlying cause of MND is still unknown but is generally attributed to environmental (sporadic) factors, familial (hereditary/genetic) causes, or a combination of the 2.
-In 90% of cases with MND, the patient does not have a family history; however, genetic testing was not prevalent in previous generations, so this hypothesis is likely to be changed.
+Although much research has been conducted, the underlying cause of MND remains unknown and is generally attributed to environmental (sporadic) factors, familial (hereditary/genetic) causes, or a combination of the 2.
+In 90% of cases of MND, the patient has no family history; however, genetic testing was not prevalent in previous generations, so this hypothesis is likely to change.
 Most researchers studying MND believe that the cause of neural dysfunction and premature neuronal death is probably a combination of damaging environmental and genetic factors.
-As humans gradually age, we lose the ability to repair the damage, resulting in irreversible neurodegeneration.
-Research on MND, Strokes, Mixed Non-Fluent Aphasia, and Parkinson’s Disease is continuing, and it involves attacking the immune and genetic factors, toxins, viruses, and nerve growth factors that affect the activity of motor neurons.
+As we age, we gradually lose the ability to repair damage, leading to irreversible neurodegeneration.
+Research on MND, Strokes, Mixed Non-Fluent Aphasia, and Parkinson’s Disease continues, focusing on immune and genetic factors, toxins, viruses, and nerve growth factors that affect motor neuron activity.
 Other factors that are somewhat related to the development of MND include an autoimmune pathogenesis, exposure to toxins via smoking, and repeated head injuries, as is with professional athletes in professional fighting, mixed martial arts, or the NFL.
 Residents of countries such as Japan, Guam, and New Guinea also have a much higher percentage chance of exposure to chemicals and radiation, possibly due to current/previous military-industrial-related activities.

 Sporadic MND